-Typical Land Uses include retail stores, personal services, and restaurants.
-This zone is similar to the previous CC zone.
+Typical Land Uses include retail stores, personal services, restaurants, and bed-and-breakfast inns.
+This zone is similar to the previous CC zone, except that medical offices are not permitted.

-- Small-scale lots and structures. - Woodland buffers adjacent to single-family residential zones. - Maximum F.A.R. should be established, closely tailored to existing structures, so as to allow only limited expansions. - Establish design guidelines for buildings, parking lots, and signage that promote compatibility with the rural and woodland setting. - Limited entrances from roadways, with wide shoulder near entrances to accommodate cars turning in and out. - Shared parking and cross-access agreements. - Significant landscaping requirement in parking lot (e.g., 10 percent of parking lot); landscaped planter or tree every 10-15 parking spaces, not just around the edges. - Limited outdoor lighting.
+- · Small-scale lots and structures. - Woodland buffers adjacent to single-family residential zones. - Maximum F.A.R. should be established, closely tailored to existing structures, so as to allow only limited expansions. - Establish design guidelines for buildings, parking lots, and signage that promote compatibility with the rural and woodland setting. - Limited entrances from roadways, with wide shoulder near entrances to accommodate cars turning in and out. - Shared parking and cross-access agreements. - Significant landscaping requirement in parking lot (e.g., 10 percent of parking lot); landscaped planter or tree every 10-15 parking spaces, not just around the edges. - Limited outdoor lighting.
 Standards should require outdoor light to be focused downward and away from residential areas.
 Standards should strive to reduce glare effects. - All areas should be subject to natural resource protection requirements relating to wetlands, water bodies, steep slopes, tree clearing, etc.

-Table 2-8: Commercial Recreation (CR)
+Table 2-10: Commercial Recreation (CR)